Cruise ship with thousands aboard in limbo off the California coast as it awaits coronavirus results - KTVZ

 A two-week trip is cut short

-The Grand Princess was on a 15-day trip from San Francisco to Hawaii and was scheduled to return Saturday.
+The Grand Princess was on a two-week trip from San Francisco to Hawaii and was scheduled to return Saturday.

-Its trip was cut short Wednesday after the California man’s death — the first fatality outside Washington state in an outbreak that’s killed a total of 14 people nationwide.
+Its trip was cut short Wednesday after the California man’s death — the first fatality outside Washington state in an outbreak that’s killed 14 people nationwide.

 Shortly after the Grand Princess finished its Mexico trip last month, it started the latest cruise to Hawaii.